jakebreen/android-sendgrid/README.md

 mail.setSubject(@NonNull String subject)
 mail.setContent(@NonNull String body)
 ```
-Set a plain text or a html text content body, when using a template neither of these content vairable need to be set.
+Set a plain text or a html text content body, when using a template neither of these content variables need to be set.
 ```
 mail.setContent(@NonNull String body)
 mail.setHtmlContent(@NonNull String body)